Aaron98990/ways-of-the-game/goalkeeper-handball.md

 ## Inside the goalkeeper's own penalty area

+Handball is often thought of a direct free kick offense.
+But, the Laws of the game does provide one exception.

+> A direct free kick is awarded if a player commits any of the following offences:
+> - a handball offence (except for the goalkeeper within their penalty area)
+> Law 12.2 Direct free kick

+Please note the exception "except for the goalkeeper within their penalty area."
+Goalkeeper handball - goalkeeper offenses related to touching or controlling the ball with the hand/arm - inside their own penalty area is governed by these laws quoted below.

 > An indirect free kick is awarded if a goalkeeper, inside their penalty area, commits any of the following offences:
 >
 > - controls the ball with the hand/arm for more than six seconds before releasing it